 Also in September 2005, American purchased certain obligations due October 2006 with a face value of \$261 million at par value from an institutional investor.
 In conjunction with the purchase, American borrowed an additional \$245 million under an existing mortgage agreement with a final maturity in December 2012 from the same investor.
-The additional debt bears interest at a variable rate equivalent to the six month LIBOR rate plus 4.54 percent.
+The interest rate on the mortgage agreement remains substantially unchanged.
 The additional borrowings required American to grant a security interest in certain spare engines and related collateral.
 The transaction was accounted for as a modification of the original debt under Emerging Issues Task Force Issue 96-19 "Debtor's Accounting for a Modification or Exchange of Debt Instruments".
-As a result of this transaction, the Company's 2006 maturities of long-term debt decreased from \$1.1 billion to \$829 million.
+As a result of this transaction, the Company's 2006 maturities of long-term debt decreased from \$1.3 billion to \$1.1 billion.